 - 70-80% of lesson spent reading, rather than discussion or other tasks.
 This seems obvious, but in our observations, teachers' honest perceptions are that they are spending almost double the amount of time reading than they actually are.
-There is a suggested outline of timings here: - Vocab 10/15 mins - Reading non-fiction 30/35 mins (Students main experience of reading at primary school is fiction, whereas the significant majority of reading done at secondary is non-fiction) - o Writing 5/10 mins - o Reading fiction 10/15 mins - All students reading out loud every lesson (Again this seems obvious, but until trust has been built up in a secondary setting, this can be hard to achieve.
-Sensitivity, compassion and subtlety are all at play.) - o Reading age of the texts to be at least chronological age - A theme connecting a series of lessons works well - o Deep dives into vocabulary using our PowerPoint if helpful - Choral chanting of unfamiliar words/phrases - Sharing world knowledge/context - Sharing positive perspective on reading (rather something that just has to be endured)
+There is a suggested outline of timings here: - Vocab 10/15 mins - Reading non-fiction 30/35 mins (Students main experience of reading at primary school is fiction, whereas the significant majority of reading done at secondary is non-fiction) - Writing 5/10 mins - Reading fiction 10/15 mins - All students reading out loud every lesson (Again this seems obvious, but until trust has been built up in a secondary setting, this can be hard to achieve.
+Sensitivity, compassion and subtlety are all at play.) - o Reading age of the texts to be at least chronological age - o A theme connecting a series of lessons works well - o Deep dives into vocabulary using our PowerPoint if helpful - Choral chanting of unfamiliar words/phrases

-o A group table layout of classroom - if appropriate - to bring a team feel to the work
+- Sharing world knowledge/context - Sharing positive perspective on reading (rather something that just has to be endured) - o A group table layout of classroom if appropriate to bring a team feel to the work

 We have also used the funding to develop programmes in Oracy and non-fiction reading for all students in their form time.
 We now have 6 'Oracy Weeks' every year in years 7, 8 and 9.
-We give our Oracy Lead teacher one period of time a week at a cost of: £66x39=£2574 for planning materials, staff training, and monitoring plus an additional salary of £3687.
+We give our Oracy Lead teacher one period of time a week at a cost of: £72.12 x39=£2812.68 for planning materials, staff training, and monitoring plus an additional salary of £3687.
 Teaching oracy is instrumental to better reading and, in particular, writing.
 In developmental terms, humans acquire oral language first -- a prerequisite for literacy.
 And the cycle of talk before writing is well established as sound pedagogical practice.
 It would be hard to imagine teaching writing without any form of discussion, even if that involves teacher-to-pupil talk.

 The 'Wonder Project' entails form tutors modelling the reading of non-fiction articles (from every subject area) to students, and engaging in debate with students.
 The printing costs were: £300 Approximately 810 students read for 15 minutes a week during form time.
-We have also trialed reading of a classic novel in 4 different form groups.
-The students are reading with their teacher: The Secret Garden, and Oliver Twist in year 7.
-In year 8 they are reading: Little Women, and in year 9, Dracula.
-We wanted to trial this approach before committing to purchasing books for the whole-year group.
-The cost of the books for this trial was: £300